 Visit IUB and Bloomington

 Founded in 1820, Indiana University Bloomington is the flagship campus of the Indiana University system.
 Led by president Michael A. McRobbie, Indiana University Bloomington is a world-class research institution with more than 43,000 students and over 600 academic programs.
 As a public ivy league institution, Indiana University Bloomington was ranked in the top 40 public national universities, tied for 36th, and was tied for 90th among all colleges and universities in the 2018 U.S. News and World Report Best Colleges rankings.
 Globally, Indiana University Bloomington was ranked 118th among all higher education institutions in the Times Higher Education 2018 World University Rankings and was ranked 27th among the most innovative universities in the world by Reuters Top 100: 2017 World's Most Innovative Universities.
 The IU Kelley School of Business is among the most elite business schools in the United States, ranked 11th overall and was tied for sixth among public universities for undergraduate education, and ranked number one in the nation for online MBA programs.
-IUB ranks seventh in the nation for the number of students studying abroad in the Institute of International Education (IIE) 2017 Open Doors Report.
-The IU Dance Marathon has raised over $28 million for the Riley Hospital for Children since its inception in 1991.
-IUB is home to the Little 500, the largest collegiate bike race in the country, which has raised over $2 million in scholarship money.
+IUB ranks seventh in the nation for the number of students studying abroad in the Institute of International Education (IIE) 2017 Open Doors Report, and ranks 19th nationally for the number of international students seeking an undergraduate degree.
+The IU Dance Marathon, the second-largest student-run philanthropic organization in the nation, has raised over $32 million for the Riley Hospital for Children since its inception in 1991.
+IUB is the recipient of the 2017 silver-level Bicycle Friendly University award by the prestigious League of American Bicyclists and is home to the Little 500, the largest collegiate bike race in the country.
 At $1.986 billion, Indiana University Bloomington is one of the largest public universities endowment in the world, ranked 13th in the nation among public universities.
 IUB has produced 17 Rhodes Scholar, over 300 Fulbright Awards, 19 Pulitzer Prizes, and nine Nobel Prize winners, including co-finder of the DNA structure James Watson and political theorist Elinor Ostrom.
 Notable alumni include Pulitzer Prize-winning World War II correspondent Ernie Pyle.
 Indiana University Bloomington has won 24 national team championships as well as over 140 NCAA individual titles.

 Bloomington is home to Indiana University’s flagship campus, nestled in the rolling, wooded hills of Southern Indiana but just an hour from the Indianapolis International Airport, the top-rated U.S. domestic airport in the nation by 2018 Condé Nast Traveler Readers' Choice Awards.
 A city of 85,000, Bloomington offers world-class culture and a cosmopolitan mix of restaurants and shops in a classic American college-town setting.
 While you’re visiting one of the country’s most picturesque campuses, you can attend an opera, check out the gallery scene, explore miles of trails, or savor the latest vintage at Indiana’s oldest and largest winery.
 The City of Bloomington has been recognized as a bike-friendly and pedestrian-friendly community for decades and has been designated a Tree City for 35 consecutive years by the National Association of State Foresters and the USDA Forest Service.
 Bloomington is home to the renowned Cook Group, one of America's largest private companies in the world.